Skip to main content

 Teaching with PEMM

-PEMM is a great resource for teaching middle school, high school, and college students about African literature, history, and religion.
+PEMM is a terrific resource for teaching middle school, high school, and college students about African literature, art, history, and religion.
 We provide teachers with many lesson plans and explanatory research posts so that they can expand their students' understanding of Africa's place in global history, as well as how different people in different places and times have thought about the human and the divine and what we owe the other.

 Syllabus